natrontech/kubernetes-workshop-golog/docs/setup/client-setup/verify.md

 ```bash
 kubectl version --client
 ```

+Lorem ipsum dolor sit amet, (1) consectetur adipiscing elit.
+{ .annotate }

+1.  :man_raising_hand: I'm an annotation!
+I can contain `code`, __formatted text__, images, ... basically anything that can be expressed in Markdown.

-The output should be similar to the following (1):
+The output should be similar to the following (1) :
 { .annotate }

 1. Make sure that the version of the client is the same or higher than the version of the cluster.